Community consultation will involve several stages including:

 Phase 1 - Identifying and understanding community views, concerns and aspirations for the proposed parklands.

-Phase 2 - Test and review preliminary designs for the Master Plan.
+Phase 2 - Test and review concept designs for the Master Plan.

 Phase 3 - Draft Master Plan presented for final comments.

 Phase 4 - Periodic review of Master Plan.

 As this park design will start with a relatively empty block there is an opportunity to take an innovative approach with layout and features.
 While designs will need to be managed within available budgets, the choice of features and timing of installation of some features will be influenced by community consultation.